eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 3. Social recovery
 4. Hardware recovery
 5. Security question recovery
-6. Non-custodial third party recovery
+6. Non-custodial third party recovery ("guardians in Wallet+ paper)
 7. Verifiable Credential sharing
+8. Peer-to-peer EOSIO account communication network
-8. SSO login to web2 and web3 applications
+9. SSO login to web2 and web3 applications
-9. Sovereign data cloud storage (client-side encrypted using a recoverable key)
+10. Sovereign data cloud storage (client-side encrypted using a recoverable key)

 This grant proposal only seeks funding for #3, social recovery feature.
 Other features will be funded through a mixture of self funding, EU grants and additional ENF and Pomelo grants in combination with revenue from our SaaS offering to industry.